-Many options could be selected as a starting point for deliberations designed to inform future initiatives for supporting knowledge brokering across Europe.
+Many options could be selected as a starting point for deliberations designed to inform future initiatives for advancing knowledge brokering within a country's health system.
 To promote discussion about the pros and cons of potentially viable options, three have been selected as exemplars for more in-depth review.
-They are: 1) integrating knowledge-brokering incentives and requirements into European and national research funding processes; 2) extending European and national initiatives focused on supporting knowledge brokering relevant to health systems; and 3) designing, building consensus on, piloting, and monitoring and evaluating a European knowledge-brokering partnership to support policy-making within and about health systems.
+They are: 1) establish a portal for knowledge-brokering mechanisms; 2) convene a dialogue to coordinate advancements in knowledge brokering; and

+3) centralize knowledge-brokering mechanisms in a well-designed organization.